ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 ## Summary

-In this blog post, you learned about all the tips, tricks, knowledge, and tools to use IPFS gateways effectively and systematically debug when you face problems.
+In this blog post, you learned many tips, tricks, knowledge, and tools to use IPFS gateways effectively and systematically debug when you face problems.

 We started with common challenges with IPFS gateways and went into the details of content discovery, publishing, the gateway request lifecycle, the different kinds of IPFS gateways, caching, garbage collection, pinning, and best practices when self-hosting IPFS nodes/gateways.